-Housing New Zealand currently has around 100 state housing redevelopments underway as part of The Auckland Housing Programme (AHP).
-Homes.
-Land.
-Community.
-(HLC) that aims to deliver 23,600 new residences over the next 10 years on state-owned land across Tāmaki Makaurau.
+Kāinga Ora - Homes and Communities currently has around 100 state housing redevelopments underway as part of the Auckland Housing Programme (AHP) Homes, Land, Community (HLC) that aims to deliver 23,600 new residences over the next 10 years on state-owned land across Tāmaki Makaurau.
 In addition to this, suburban infill and expansion into the rural fringe has the potential to create unwanted fire.

 Visitors to Tāmaki Makaurau are unlikely to be aware of fire risk or rules preventing the use of outdoor fires.
-This is a consideration when exercising our powers of fire control.
-The level of awareness differs between different groups, but in particular visitor numbers have been increasing in particularly the numbers visiting the parks, beaches and other open spaces within the fire plan zone.
+We consider this when exercising our powers of fire control.
+The level of awareness differs between different groups, but visitor numbers have been increasing, particularly the numbers visiting the parks, beaches and other open spaces within the fire plan zone.

-Until the Covid-19 pandemic, Tāmaki Makaurau was averaging over 2.5 million visitors a year through the Auckland Airport.
-In the past five-year period between March 2013 and 2018, visitor spend within the Tāmaki Makaurau region increased from \$5.4 billion to \$8.4 billion.
+Until the COVID-19 pandemic, Tāmaki Makaurau was averaging over 2.5 million visitors a year through the Auckland Airport.
+In the five-year period between March 2013 and 2018, visitor spend within the Tāmaki Makaurau region increased from \$5.4 billion to \$8.4 billion.
 International visitor arrivals increased by more than 840,000 in the same period.
-The four major sources of international visitors for Tāmaki Makaurau are Australia, China, the USA, and the UK.
+The four major sources of international visitors for Tāmaki Makaurau are Australia, China, the USA and the UK.
 With this high level of visitor traffic, over half of which are visiting New Zealand on holiday, there is potential for unwanted or unpermitted fires occurring in our forests or open space as the tourists use and camp with little knowledge of the risks and rules put in place to mitigate a fire.